Is life insurance difficult to understand?

-There are many different types of life insurance policies available on the Australian market, each with their own set of features, benefits and conditions.
 You might be thinking, “how is policy A different to B, or maybe even with C?
 They all look the same to me.”
-If this is the case, you are not alone and you may be unsure on how you will be able to determine how to find adequate cover for you and your family without stretching your budget.
+If this is the case, you are not alone.
+You may be unsure on how to find adequate cover for you and your family without stretching your budget.

 Who Can Provide Life Insurance Advice in Australia?